arqex/freezer/README.md

 Register a function to be called once when an event occurs.
 After being called the callback is unregistered.
 #### off( eventName, callback )
 Can unregister all callbacks from a listener if the `eventName` parameter is omitted, or all the callbacks for a `eventName` if the `callback` parameter is omitted.
-#### trigger( eventName [, param, param, ...] )
+#### emit( eventName [, param, param, ...] )
 Trigger an event on the listener.
-All the extra parameters will be passed to the registered callbacks. `trigger` returns the return value of the latest callback that doesn't return `undefined`.
+All the extra parameters will be passed to the registered callbacks. `emit` returns the return value of the latest callback that doesn't return `undefined`.
 ```
 freezer
   .on('whatever', function(){